Skip to main content

 Anprolene Purge Probe Efficacy

-This study documents the effectiveness of the purge probe in aerating the contents of the liner bag at the end of a sterilization cycle.
+This study documents the purge probe’s effectiveness in aerating the liner bag’s contents at the end of a sterilization cycle.
 Within 45 minutes of the start of the 2-hour purge cycle, the EO samples decreased from approximately 40,000 ppm to 4 ppm – a reduction of 99.9%, and a measurement below the OSHA STEL (5 ppm).
 It can be concluded that by the end of the 2-hour purge cycle, the EO levels will be well below 4 ppm.

 Anprolene Pump Failure

-In this worst-case scenario study an Anprolene AN74i was operated in a room without air circulation and with a simulated ventilation pump failure when gas concentration was highest.
+In this worst-case scenario study, an Anprolene AN74i was operated in a room without air circulation and with a simulated ventilation pump failure when the gas concentration was highest.
 Air samples were taken when the pump “failed” and 40 min later.
 At both points, gas concentrations were well below OSHA STEL.
-Researchers concluded operators are not at risk of EO exposure should the vent pump fail during a AN74i cycle, even at times of peak concentration.
+Researchers concluded operators are not at risk of EO exposure should the vent pump fail during an AN74i cycle, even at times of peak concentration.

 Anprolene Compromised Bag